petebuzzell-ad/petebuzzell-ad.github.io/winzer-middleware/README.md

-# Brighton Shopify Middleware #
+# Winzer Shopify Middleware #

 ## What is this repository for? ##

 This is a middleware library built / intended for execution in AWS Lambdas.
-The functions will be used to integrate Brighton's Shopify storefront with third party and backoffice systems, including:
+The functions will be used to integrate Winzer's Shopify storefront with third party and backoffice systems, including:
 * Inventory import feed
 * Order Export/OMS connector
 * Salsify/PIM connector